Why I decided to study an EMBA – Interview with Delia Iliasa

 Where do you get the energy to juggle a job, an EMBA and the family?

 I think I was always a lively person, so I think that helped.
 On top of that, I loved every second I spent in school, next to my colleagues.
 I don’t think I can remember a weekend where I left MSM disappointed.

 This made feel like I’m not losing out on something, but that I’m always winning.
 Then, every time I arrived home, I was welcomed with joy and I think that made me feel less guilty.
 I think that energy comes from always doing what you like, what fulfils you and finding a balance between your career, family life and the need for development.

 We, in our family, try to instil our daughter with this curiosity and desire to learn.
 My husband is a medic, so he is also continually learning and developing.
 This is what keep us energetic and young!

 What do you think you gained though participating at the EMBA?

 A second family!
 I think I was expecting to receive the structure and the new know-how.
 I knew that MSM has an excellent program, that is why I chose it.
 But the bonus I wasn’t ready for was the friends I’ve made.

 I’m proud to be part of the RO6 cohort and I know I’ll say the same thing even in 20 years from now in our Mastermind group.
 I met special people and I consider to be my colleagues the other people that form this special and amazing group: teachers, administrative coordinators and alumni.
 Thank you all for being the way you are, I love you! 😊

 Do you want to see if you would also benefit from the EMBA experience?
+The 11th intake of the EMBA is currently recruiting!
 Get in touch to set a meeting with a school representative and find out answers to all your questions.